bio-phys/MemCurv/README.rst

 Description
 =============

-The MemCurv software package contains a three python programs used to
+The MemCurv software package contains three python programs used to describe membrane shapes and quantify their curvature properties from MD smulations using the coarse-grained MARTINI model.
+The individula python programs

-1. Compute curvatures of discontinuous membrane systems
+1. Compute Mean (Constant) curvature of the discontinuous membrane system by fitting membrane shape to spherical surfaces.
 2. a.
-Fit shape profiles of curved membranes under periodic boundary conditions.
+Fit shape profiles of curved or buckled membranes under periodic boundary conditions to obtain optimized Fourier representation of the curved surface.
    b.
-Compute local curvature properties of protein inclusions in curved membranes from optimized height profiles.
+Compute local curvature properties of protein inclusions in curved or buckled membranes from optimized height profiles.

-For a detailed description of the procedure and the algorithm, we refer to [Bhaskara et al, 2019].
+For a detailed description of the procedures and the algorithm, we refer to [Bhaskara et al, 2019].

 Overview of the software